| National Academy of Sciences of Ukraine Scientific Center "Institute

 and metal substrates (including copper films ) without additional sub-layers.

 Deposition of high-adhesive sub-layers.
 Deposition of superthin films.
+Deposition of films and coatings which

 can simultaneously and purposefully influence on their properties due